 Q: How can I help preserve these lands?

 A: People work to preserve things they care about, and they care most about things they enjoy.
 So the first step I recommend is to go out into your local parks, hike, explore, discover and learn to enjoy them.
 Then you will want to work to take better care of these natural treasures.
 Most local park districts have an associated volunteer association where you can contribute time or money.
 I am a big fan of land trusts.
 These NGO’s work very hard under the radar, negotiating and acquiring land or conservation easements to protect land from development.
 Below is a list of some of the main land trusts in the Bay Area.
 Finally, I’d add that many individual landowners, farmers and ranchers, care about the land and work to preserve their portions of it.

-Please free to add comments, suggestions or feedback.
+Please free to add comments, suggestions or feedback below.
 Thanks for visiting.